DuroSoft/XJoy/README.md

 3. test your changes, doing your best to ensure you aren't introducing any environment-specific behavior that may cause issues for users without your exact setup.
 XJoy's target audience is freshly installed Windows 10 users who have followed the ViGEm installation instructions.
-4. follow the above code style guidelines
-5. submit a pull request
+4. submit a pull request